daprela/dapre-wppb/README.md

 This plugin boilerplate is a fork of Devin Vinson WPPB (https://github.com/DevinVinson/WordPress-Plugin-Boilerplate).

-I've made modifications to the original boilerplate to have something closer to my idea of OOP.
+I've made modifications to the original boilerplate to have something closer to my idea of OOP and take advantage of modern coding techniques.

 Here are the new features/modifications: